pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 ![Postman API request with code sidebar](/assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa_wbb_player_stats_postman.png "Postman API request with code sidebar")

 ### Write a Function to Request Data
-Here's an example of making an API request to the Yahoo Sports data using the Python `requests` library (copied from Postman).
+We can use the Python code copied from Postman as a starting point.
+At a high level, this code will make a GET request to the Yahoo Sports API endpoint with the parameters specified in the query string, using the given payload and headers.
+The response data is then printed.

 ```python
 import requests